kaushik9999/music_app_tests/README.md

-#Info:
+# Info:

 I created 2 test suites one with the Flutter Driver and the other with intergation_test.

-I am new to flutter, actually started off creating tests with Fltter Driver after almost developing the above tests realised it's an old way and new way is integration_test, so did something with integration_test package too.
+I am new to flutter, actually started off creating tests with Fltter Driver after almost developing the above tests realised that it's an old way and the new way is integration_test, so did something with integration_test package too.

 The Flutter driver one is under folder test_driver.
 The integration_test one is under integration_test folder.

-What the test is doing
+# What the test is doing

-Test steps Flutter Driver Tests
+# Test steps Flutter Driver Tests
 1. Launch the app, verfiy the title and Home page text.
 2. Search for Text 'test'
 3. Pick an Artist and Verify